xypron/acoustic_scene_classification/README.md

     python split.py data/spectrograms/ data/splitted/

-To run the Juypter notebook
+Now all prerequites are set up and you can run the Juypter notebook

     jupyter notebook

-Train the neural network
+Train the neural network.
+This will take several hours.

     python train.py --epochs 64 data/splitted

+Or use the checkpoint created by running the Jupyter notebook.

 After the network is trained a checkpoint file 'checkpoint.pt' is saved.
 This file is needed as prediction.
 By default the file is saved in the current